-5 Tips to Help Spruce Up Your Work From Home Space
+5 Tips to Help Spruce Up Your Work From Home Office Space

 By now, most of us have been working from home for months and, in many cases, our workspaces are far from ideal.
 With that in mind, we’ve brought you a few tips to help you spruce up your work from home space.
 Look them over to get an idea of which ones make the most sense for you to try out.

-How to give your work from home space a much-needed makeover
+How to give your home office space a much-needed makeover

 1. Create a space that’s just for work.